Gao-Yang-cpu/DeepSQL-Brain-App-Using-OpenAI-LLM-Agents/README.md

-# AI SQL Brain App Using OpenAI Language Model Agents
+# DeepSQL Brain App Using OpenAI Language Model Agents

 Leveraging the power of OpenAI's Language Model Agents to create an intelligent SQL query assistant.
 ## Introduction
-Welcome to the AI SQL Brain App repository!
+Welcome to the DeepSQL Brain App repository!
 This project leverages the power of OpenAI's Language Model Agents to create an intelligent SQL query assistant.
 With this app, you can interact with a natural language interface to generate SQL queries, making it easier for both beginners and experienced SQL users to work with databases.

 ## Features
 - **Natural Language Interface**: Communicate with the app using everyday language to construct SQL queries.